- Registration & Log In

 How do I obtain attendance dates for a degree I already verified?

-First, log on to www.degreeverify.org (if you need assistance, please refer to our troubleshooting topic, Forgot User Name or Password).
-Click Find Past Verifications under the right menu, and complete the form to search for the transaction.
-If attendance information was provided as part of the verification response, they will appear when you click the “Show Details” link.
-If the attendance dates were not provided, email the transaction ID of your request along with the exact dates claimed by the student to firstname.lastname@example.org.
+First, log on to degreeverify.org (if you need assistance, please refer to our troubleshooting topic, Forgot User Name or Password).
+Click Find Past Verifications under the right menu and complete the form to search for the transaction.
+If attendance information was provided as part of the verification response, it will appear when you click the “Show Details” link.
+If the attendance dates were not provided, submit a dispute request by going here and completing the form.
 We will research your request with the school and email the results to you.

 I’ve gotten more information on the student, how do I resubmit my request?

-If your verification request has already been completed and the result was “Unable to Confirm,” then you will need to resubmit your request, using the additional information on the student, as a new verification at www.degreeverify.org.
+If your verification request has already been completed and the result was “Unable to Confirm,” then you will need to resubmit your request, using the additional information on the student, as a new verification at degreeverify.org .

-If your verification request is still in a “Pending” status, please email the additional information, along with the transaction ID, to email@example.com.
+If your verification request is still in a “Pending” status or your request closed again as unable to confirm, submit a dispute request by going here and completing the form.
 A Verification Services representative will review the information and determine the next course of action.

 Can I add my own tracking number to a verification request?